 How Ollie Works

-Ordering from Ollie is super easy, and, most importantly, quick.
-You simply need to take a quiz about your dog, select the recipes you want in case there’s more than 1, then proceed to checkout.
+Ordering from Ollie is super easy and, most importantly, quick.
+You simply need to take a quiz about your dog, select the recipes you want in case there’s more than 1, and then proceed to checkout.
 There, you can add additional dogs as well if you’re a lucky owner of more than 1 pup.

 How to Sign Up